Dream Journaling for Angel Messages

 • Write within five minutes.
 Capture fragments before the waking mind smooths them into a story.

 • Use four columns.
-Scene, feeling, symbol, and possible meaning should stay separate.
+Keep scene, feeling, symbol, and possible meaning separate.

 • Mark confidence levels.
 "Possible," "strong," and "unclear" are better than certainty.